mralamdari/YOLO/README.md

 And In this Repository, you will learn how to Implement and use each yolo algorithm.

-Each Notebook has been explained
+Each Notebook has been explained thoroughly

 You can Learn more about Yolo V2 from my Yolo V2 in Use Article;